 Our curriculum is a knowledge-enabled curriculum.
 The foundations are built on a deep and broad knowledge base where students will acquire information and learn effective strategies for remembering it.
 Armed with a firm grasp of subject knowledge our students will develop skills in application of knowledge.
-Through debate and discussion our students will aim to deepen their understanding and learn to make informed decisions about issues at a range of scales.
 They will develop effective written and verbal communication skills that allow them to articulate their views and show respect for the views of others.
 Our students will grow in both independence and resilience as the culture of learning from mistakes and improving work grows across the five years.

 Our curriculum is supported by a range of experiences, both curricular and extra-curricular that enriches academic development and personal growth.
 From subject specific learning experiences to sports teams and performing arts clubs our curriculum is a school-wide approach that extends beyond the classroom for every student regardless of background or circumstance.

 In some cases students join us needing additional support in literacy or numeracy, where this is the case our curriculum is designed to help them catch up.
 Pastoral care also sits at the heart of our curriculum.
 We believe that every one of our students should have a “go to”, a trusted guide and coach who will offer additional support when learning and / or life is tough.
 Strong working relationships between staff and students underpin everything we aim to do through the curriculum.

 - Develop the mastery of skills, build knowledge and secure understanding

 - Enthuse and inspire students in both academic disciplines and as lifelong

 - Generate ambition for pupils to be the best that they can be